egpennington/YardSalePro/README.md

 ## Installation
 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser to access the app.

-## Usage
-Visit the Yard Sale Pro App to use the app.
-Follow the on-screen instructions to register an account, request yard sale services, match with helpers, coordinate yard sales, and track your earnings.

 ## Contributing
 If you have any questions, feedback, or suggestions, please contact us at *egpennington@hotmail.com* or on **twitter** *@emmettpenn23*